openvinotoolkit/openvino/docs/ops/image/Interpolate_4.md

 *   **2**: `sizes` - 1D tensor describing output shape for spatial axes.
 Number of elements matches the number of indices in `axes` input, the order matches as well.
 Required.

 *   **3**: `scales` - 1D tensor describing scales for spatial axes.
 Type of elements is any supported floating point type.
-Number of elements matches the number of indices in `axes` input, the order matches as well.
+Number and order of elements match the number and order of indices in `axes` input.
 Required.

 *   **4**: `axes` - 1D tensor specifying dimension indices where interpolation is applied, and `axes` is any unordered list of indices of different dimensions of input tensor, e.g. `[0, 4]`, `[4, 0]`, `[4, 2, 1]`, `[1, 2, 3]`.
 These indices should be non-negative integers from `0` to `rank(data) - 1` inclusively.
 Other dimensions do not change.
 The order of elements in `axes` attribute matters, and mapped directly to elements in the 2nd input `sizes`.
 Optional with default value `[0,...,rank(data) - 1]`.